airbytehq/airbyte/docs/company-handbook/company-handbook/future-milestones.md

 # Story

-Dataline was founded by Michel and John in December 2019.
+Airbyte was founded by Michel and John in December 2019.

 Our first idea was to help companies exchange data, starting by building a customer portal for data providers so their clients can easily evaluate and pull data however and wherever they want.